laboon/ebook/text/05_intro.md

 ## A Note on Language Choice

 The examples I give are in Java and use much of the Java tool chain (e.g., JUnit).
 This is not due to some particular love of Java.
-There are certainly other languages out there which have a good claim on being easier to use or more helpful in avoiding defects.
+There are certainly other languages which have a good claim on being easier to use or more helpful in avoiding defects.
 However, Java does serve as a _lingua franca_ amongst developers nowadays.
 It is a standard, popular, ALGOL-derived programming language, so even if you're not familiar with it, you can probably reason out what's happening.